Two Weeks Later…

 Pey nods solemnly.
 “Yeah, I know.”

-She lowers her eyes and taps absently at the handle of her cup, and I can tell she’s hesitating, almost as if she’s unsure of what to say next.
-But then, she looks up again with a grin, and pretty soon, her full, naturally puckered lips are spreading into a full-fledged smile.
+Her gaze flits to her mug momentarily.
+She taps absently at the ceramic handle.
+You can tell she’s hesitating, almost as if she’s unsure of what to say next.
+But when she looks up again, a newly-formed grin meets you and, pretty soon, her full, naturally-puckered lips spread into a full-fledged, gorgeous smile.

-I’ve probably seen it over a million times at this point and somehow it still has the ability to turn my heart to putty.
+You’ve probably seen it over a million times at this point and somehow it still has the ability to turn your heart to putty.

 Typical Peyton Baxter.